dsl-logo

 How lenders view credit history when you apply for a boat loan

 Lenders are looking for evidence that you've been able to manage credit well in the past.
+Ideally they want an extensive and blemish-free credit history.

+That usually means a better chance of approval and a lower interest rate.
 Doing a free credit score check can be a good way of seeing how healthy your credit history is before you apply.

 Bad credit boat loans: can I get one?